OAuth-Apis/apis/README.md

 - An OAuth2 Authorization Server compliant with [the draft v2-31 specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-31)
   * Pluggable authentication and userConsent handling (with default implementations provided)
   * Support for authorization code and implicit grant
-  * Implementation of a Filter to be used in Resource Servers for all required communication with the Authorization Server
+  * Implementation of a Java Filter to be used in Resource Servers for all required communication with the Authorization Server
   * GUI included for the registration of Resource Servers and Client apps

 - Two OAuth2 demo Resource Servers